robocorp/actions-cookbook/deploy-fly-io/README.md

 CMD ["/usr/bin/supervisord"]
 ```

-Nginx will use the [./docker/nginx.conf](./docker/nginx.conf) file to setup a proxy and expose only those Action Server endpoints that are required for most AI applications.
+Nginx will use the [./docker/nginx.conf](./docker/nginx.conf) config file to setup a proxy and expose only those Action Server endpoints that are required for AI applications.

 ```nginx
 events {}